-HIGH SCHOOL COURSE REQUIREMENTS BEGINNING WITH STUDENTS ENTERING IN FALL 2022 (College Preparatory Curriculum)

-SUBJECT CARNEGIE UNITS CONTENTS & REMARKS English 4 Units must require substantial communications skills (i.e. reading, writing, listening, and speaking).
+The following high school course units are required and must be listed on the transcript: HIGH SCHOOL COURSE REQUIREMENTS BEGINNING WITH STUDENTS ENTERING IN FALL 2022 (College Preparatory Curriculum) CARNEGI SUBJECT E UNITS CONTENTS & REMARKS Units must require substantial communication skills (i.e. English 4 reading, writing, listening, and speaking).
 Compensatory Reading and compensatory writing may not be included.
-Mathematics 4 Algebra I or its equivalent Math higher than Algebra 1 (2 units) Science 3 Biology I or its equivalent Science higher than Biology 1 (2 units) Social Studies 3 1/2 Units must include integrated courses of social sciences and humanities promoting civic competence Arts 1 Includes anyone Carnegie unit (or two 1/2 units) of visual and performing arts course(s) meeting the requirements for high school graduation.
-Advanced Electives 2 Option 1: Foreign Language I and Foreign Language II Option 2: Foreign Language I and one unit from Option 3 Option 3: (1) Any combination of advanced electives above the required Carnegie units in: (a) as noted in the Mississippi Department of Education Secondary Course Manual and/or (b) any Advanced Placement (AP), Academic or Career and Technical Dual Credit (DC), International Baccalaureate (IB) or Advanced International Certificate of Education (AICE) course.
+4 Mathematic • CPC Approved math (1 unit) S • Algebra I or its equivalent Math higher than Algebra I (2 units) 3 Science • Biology I or its equivalent • Science higher than Biology 1 (2 units) Social 3 Units must include integrated courses of social sciences and Studies humanities promoting civic competence Arts 1 Includes any one Carnegie unit (or two 1/2 units) of visual and performing arts course(s) meeting the requirements for high school graduation.
+Advanced 2 Option 1: Foreign Language I and Foreign Language II Electives Option 2: Foreign Language I and one unit from Option 3 Option 3: (1) Any combination of advanced electives above the required Carnegie units in: (a) as noted in the Office of Academic and Student Affairs CPC Manual and/or (b) any Advanced Placement (AP), Academic or Career and Technical Dual Credit (DC), International Baccalaureate (IB) or Advanced International Certificate of Education (AICE) course.
 (2) Completion of any two-year Career and Technical course may count as one unit.
 Example: completion of both Health Sciences I & II will count as an advanced elective.
-Technology or Computer Science 1 A technology course emphasizes the use of technology as a productivity tool.
-Instruction should include utilizing various forms of technology to create, collaborate, organize, and publish information.
-The application of technology as a productivity tool, rather than specific hardware and/or software packages should be the focus of the course.
+Technology 1 A technology course emphasizes the use of technology a or Computer productivity tool.
+Instruction should include utilizing Science various forms of technology to create, collaborate, organize, and publish information.
+The application of technology as a productivity tool, rather than specific of the course.

+hardware and/or software packages should be the focus

 A computer science course emphasizes computational thinking to solve problems.
 Courses will involve the study of computers and algorithmic processes, including their principles, their hardware and software designs, their applications, and their impact on society and should include focus on one or more of the following core concepts: computing systems, networks and the internet, data and analysis, algorithms and programming, and impacts of computing.
 Course equivalent or additional advanced elective may be acceptable for non-Mississippi residents.
-Pre-High School Units Courses taken prior to high school will be accepted for admission provided the course earns Carnegie credit and the content is the same as the high school course.
+Pre-High Courses taken prior to high school will be accepted for admission provided School Units the course earns Carnegie credit and the content is the same as the high school course.
 Substitutions Advanced Placement (AP) and International Baccalaureate (IB) courses can be substituted for each requirement in the College Preparatory Curriculum.
-Course Acceptance A course may not be used to satisfy more than one requirement.
-TOTAL 18.5
+Course A course may not be used to satisfy more than one requirement.
+Acceptance TOTAL 18

-3. TEST SCORES - Official ACT or SAT scores for all applicants should be sent directly to Undergraduate Admissions & Recruitment from the ACT or SAT headquarters (see addresses listed in this section).
+TEST SCORES - Official ACT or SAT scores for all applicants should be sent directly to Undergraduate Admissions & Recruitment from the ACT or SAT headquarters (see addresses listed in this section).

-Jackson State University is waiving the ACT/SAT test requirements for the 2021-2022 academic year.
+Jackson State University is waiving the ACT/SAT test requirements for the 2022-2023 academic year.
 This change is due to ACT and SAT test postponements/cancellations caused by the COVID-19 pandemic.
-Student in this category who do not meet the 3.2 CPC GPA requirement will be conditionally admitted to the University, and referred to take the ACCUPLACER Exam.